Grandstand (game manufacturer): ROM-cartridge based consoles

 Later, the potentially more versatile ROM Cartridge based Fairchild Channel F was licensed, rebadged and released under the Adman Grandstand label as the Video Entertainment Computer in the UK (pictured).
-The company sold rebadged SG-1000s in New Zealand.
+The company sold rebadged SG-1000s in New Zealand..
+In New Zealand, Grandstand released an Arcadia 2001 clone, the Grandstand Video Master.

 Tabletop electronic games

 In the early 1980s Grandstand licensed several VFD-based tabletop electronic games from both Epoch and Tomy, including Astro Wars, Munchman, Caveman, Scramble, Firefox F-7, Alien Attack and The Big Game: Soccer.